rolandbernard/geo-draw/README.md

 All the processing happens on the client and the server can simply be a static web server.

-This is only a small project I started to learn the LitElement library and try out the Rust programming language a bit.
+This is only a small project I started, to learn lit-html/LitElement, WebGl and try out the Rust programming language a bit more.

-The website is not yet finished, but a example of what is possible can be found here:
+A example of what is possible can be found here:
 * https://rolandbernard.github.io/geo-draw/#/demo/covid-south-tyrol-newest
 * https://rolandbernard.github.io/geo-draw/#/demo/covid-italy-newest
 * https://rolandbernard.github.io/geo-draw/#/demo/covid-world-newest